What Is Vision Therapy?

 See a difference in your child’s school performance!

-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Angela Bergin for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Angela Bergin in Charlotte for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.